LauraMarott/SocialGraphs/Actors.md

 Based on the degrees and the eigenvector centralities it can be seen that the actors might have an influence on what makes a movie successful.
 This is based on the high ranked and medium ranked nodes being the biggest in these analyses.

-Looking deeper into the structure and behaviour of the network, however, tells that other factors influences the success of a movie - not only the actors.
+Looking deeper into the structure and behaviour of the network, however, tell us that other factors influences the success of a movie - not only the actors.
 Therefore, you may find it necessary to return to [home](https://lauramarott.github.io/SocialGraphs/) and investigate the network using other methods.
 Good luck!